sajidulcu/first-project/README.md

 some description.

-me means markdown. markdown is besically an easy way to format your text in these sort of files.
+me means markdown. markdown is besically an easy way to format your text in these sort of files!